Lafayette College: World War I

-Lafayette during the Great Depression
+Great Depression

 Between 1930 and 1934, during the Great Depression, the number of students declined dramatically.
 The college created new scholarships and scholarship loans to enable more students to attend.
 It also founded an Engineering Guidance Conference for boys.
 The conference was two weeks long and introduced twenty-one high school students to the concepts of engineering.
 This program continued until the outbreak of World War II in 1941.
 Though the college faced its own deficits during the Depression, it aided the larger community by offering a series of free classes to unemployed men, beginning in 1932.
 They also made athletic facilities available for free to unemployed members of the community.
 Enrollment began to rise again for the 1935–1936 academic year.

 Decade of Progress campaign

 As the college moved out of the Great Depression, the college's new president, William Mather Lewis, began what was called the Decade of Progress capital campaign, in order to fund delayed improvements.
 It started as a celebration of the 70th anniversary of Lafayette's engineering program.
 President Lewis regarded this 70-year span as a period which "covers the great development in American engineering which has now seemed to reach its peak."
 The goal of this campaign was to raise $500,000 for payments on Gates Hall, renovation of Van Wickle Memorial Library, and equipment upgrades in other departments.
 By the time the campaign closed in 1944, the college had received a total amount of $280,853.34.